(c. 1830 - 1862)

 Unit: 63rd New York Infantry

-He was wounded in action - side and thigh - on 17 September 1862.
+He was wounded in action - by gunshots to his left side and hip/thigh - at Antietam on 17 September 1862.

 The MSHWR says

 Private Morris Ward, Co.
 H, 63d New York Volunteers, aged 32 years, received two gunshot wounds at Antietam, Maryland, September 17, 1862.
 One ball entered the back between the eighth and ninth ribs, left side, half-way between the angle and the junction with the costal cartilage, and lodged; the other entered two inches posterior of anterior superior spinous process of the ilium of left side and lodged in the gluteal muscles.
 He was at once conveyed to the field hospital of the Second Corps, where water dressings were applied.

 On September 30th, he was transferred to the hospital at Frederick, Maryland.
 Previous to admission, the patient did not complain of cough or pain in the chest.

 On October 5th, a ball could be distinctly felt beneath the nipple, but as the patient was quite weak from profuse suppuration from the wound in the gluteal region, the removal of the ball by excision was deferred.